 FAQ

-Should the URL include /v1?
+Should the Base URL include /v1?

 How do I know which model ID to use?

 Run GET /v1/models with your API key and use one of the model id values from the response.
 If Open WebUI auto-detects models, you may not need to enter them manually.
-If not, add the IDs to the Model IDs field.

 What if Open WebUI does not auto-detect models?

-If Open WebUI does not show models automatically, look for a Model IDs or model allowlist field in the OpenAI-compatible connection settings.
-Copy model IDs from /v1/models and add them there.
-This is a per-version feature — verify whether your installed version supports it.
+If Open WebUI does not show models automatically, look for a Model IDs field in the connection settings and paste the exact model IDs from /v1/models.

 What does 403 mean?